pySourceSDK/ValveFGD/docs/source/quickstart.rst

 .. code-block:: bash

-   git clone git://github.com/maxdup/fgd-tools.git
+   git clone git://github.com/pySourceSDK/ValveFGD.git

-and install it with:
+and install it from the repo directory with:

 .. code-block:: bash